Successfully reproduced behavior of solid impurity dust particles in plasmas by numerical simulation

 This research was conducted in collaboration with Mamoru Shoji and Gakushi Kawamura of the National Institute for Fusion Science, Roman Smirnov of the University of California, and Yasunori Tanaka of Kanazawa University.

-The results of this research were published in Journal of Advanced Simulation in Science and Engineering, a journal of the Japan Simulation Society, on 6th February 2024.
+The results of this research were published on 6 February 2024 in Journal of Advanced Simulation in Science and Engineering, a journal on the simulation technology and its application by the Japan Society for Simulation Technology.